"...each blank canvas triggers a

 I've been a person of multiple interests.
 During adolescence I wanted to become an architect, a computer engineer and an archaeologist.
 My professional career as an engineer and manager has had many facets; however, throughout my life the artist within has been present, silently working, relentlessly experimenting.

-Drawing and painting have been a need, like breathing, and at the same time a joy, like an adventure.
-A need to express myself visually that comes from very deep inside, from the soul I guess; and at the same time a strong desire to experiment and discover.
+Drawing and painting have been a need, like breathing, and a joy, like a never-ending adventure.
+A need to express myself visually that comes from very deep inside, paired with a strong desire to experiment and discover.
 And between those two, the wonders of creation transpire!
 Each blank canvas triggers a journey into the unknown, a process of exploration and discovery.

 At the age of 15, I received formal drawing classes.
 Nonetheless, my knowledge and techniques are fundamentally self-taught.
 I feel deep admiration for J. M. W. Turner, Claude Monet and Marc Chagall.
 I admire their mastery in the use of color and in the creation of atmospheres.
 My work has influence of them, as well as of many others.